DSAC: Distributional Soft Actor-Critic for Risk-Sensitive Reinforcement Learning: Background

 \subsection{Distributional Reinforcement Learning}

-While maximum entropy RL takes the randomness in action space into consideration, distributional RL captures another important nature of MDP, which is the randomness in accumulated discounted returns.
-The objective function of distributional RL is aligned with traditional RL to maximizing the discounted return in~\autoref{equ:rl-obj}.
+Distributional RL extends MaxEnt RL by accounting for the randomness in accumulated discounted returns.
+The objective function of distributional RL aligns with traditional RL, aiming to maximize the discounted return as in Equation~\ref{equ:rl-obj}.